Making the 2025 Rutherford Merlot – Winemaker Guide

 Two clear stylistic lanes:

-• BDX → earth, graphite, Bordeaux structure
+• 5 grams BDX → earth, graphite, Bordeaux structure

 Both pair beautifully with this chemistry.